-Novel aircraft engines, such as the ultra high-bypass aircraft engines, will play a crucial role in the future development and increased efficiency of modern aircraft Merkl (2016).
+The ultra high-bypass aircraft engine plays a crucial role in the further development and increased efficiency of modern aircraft Merkl (2016).
 Since the performance and, above all, the economy of an aircraft are directly and inextricably linked to the performance of the aircraft engine, constant efforts are being made to increase both the thrust generation and the fuel efficiency of engines.
-These continuing demands for more power and less fuel consumption ultimately lead to new and modern engine architectures that work even closer to the aerodynamic, thermal, and structural limits of the various components of the whole jet engine von der Bank et al. (2014).

-However, the resulting design optimisations and modifications (e.g. 3D optimised blades) lead to more complex parts and functional integration within a part or assembly and thus also to an increasing sensitivity in geometric variations.
+These continuing demands for more power ultimately lead to new and modern engine architectures that work ever closer to the aerodynamic, thermal, and structural limits of the various components of the whole jet engine von der Bank et al. (2014).
+However, the resulting design optimisation and modifications (e.g. 3D optimised blades) lead to more complex parts and functional integration within a part or assembly and thus also to an increasing sensitivity in geometric variations.
 Due to the high degree of interactions between the components and between individual parts within the components, geometry deviations that occur due to manufacturing and repair tolerances, as well as deterioration (e.g. erosion), can have a much greater impact on efficiency and performance than in previous generations of aircraft engines.
-Lavainne (2003) describes the geometry variations of compressor blades and names typical production scatter in the order of up to 1.5% in the chord length, 0.8% in the leading or trailing edge thickness, and 2.5% in stagger angle.
-Particularly in the case of modern aircraft engines, where experience and data are not available, knowledge-based approaches that investigate the influence of geometric variances on the overall system are essential.